-Controlling High Blood Pressure
+Controlling High Blood Pressure Scoring: Higher is better

-Members aged 18-85 who have had at least two outpatient visits on different dates with diagnoses of hypertension during the calendar year or the prior year.
+Members aged 18-85 who have had at least two outpatient visits on different dates with diagnoses of Essential Hypertension during the calendar year or the prior year.
 The visit type doesn't need to be the same for the two visits.